No Products in the Cart

 In response, many activist efforts on both sides of the aisle have taken to mailing handwritten postcards and letters.
 Some target friends and family, while others focus on undecided voters.

 The process of sending the cards had positive effects on those who received them and the volunteers that generated them, creating positive feelings of engagement with the process and changing a few minds.
+Because when you write postcards to others, you feel connected to them.
+And when you receive a handwritten note from someone, your interest is piqued instantly.

 Most Importantly, Handwritten Notes for Political Campaigns Get Results